Australian water dragon: Breeding

 Australian water dragons living in cooler Australian climates hibernate over winter.
 During spring, usually in early October, the female excavates a burrow about 10–15 cm deep and lays between 6 and 18 eggs.
 The nest is usually in sandy or soft soil, in an area open to sun.
 When the mother has laid the eggs, she backfills the chamber with soil and scatters loose debris over it.
 Australian water dragons exhibit temperature dependent sex determination; the sex of the hatchlings is determined by the temperature of the nest site.

-When the young are born they stay near the entrance of the burrow for some time before leaving home.
+When the young are hatched, they stay near the entrance of the burrow for some time before leaving home.
 When they finally leave the nest, they tend to group together away from the adult population.

 Habitat

-As its name suggests, the Australian water dragon is associated with water and is semi-aquatic.
+As its common name suggests, the Australian water dragon is associated with water and is semi-aquatic.
 It can be found near creeks, rivers, lakes, and other water bodies that have basking sites such as overhanging branches or rocks in open or filtered sun.
 The species is very common in the rainforest section of Brisbane Botanic Gardens, Mount Coot-tha in Queensland, and a monument has been built to them there.
+There is also a significant population in Brisbane's Roma Street Parklands.

 There are anecdotal reports of a small colony living on the Sixth Creek in the Forest Range area of South Australia, hundreds of kilometers outside their natural range, which were probably introduced there during the 1980s by a local reptile enthusiast.

 Predators, threats and diet

-Australian water dragons are prey to carnivorous birds, snakes, cats, dogs, and foxes.
+Australian water dragons are prey to carnivorous birds, snakes (such as brown tree snakes, common death adders, lowland copperheads, red-bellied black snakes, and eastern brown snakes), cats, dogs, and foxes.
 Nestlings and smaller juvenile water dragons are vulnerable to predation by kookaburras, currawongs, butcherbirds and other carnivorous birds.
 They are also prone to becoming road kill due to the attraction of warm bitumen and concrete for basking.

 The Australian water dragon's diet depends on its size.
 Juveniles and yearlings tend to feed on spiders and small insects such as ants, crickets, and caterpillars.
 When they get bigger, so does their prey.
 An adult diet includes small rodents, such as baby mice, other reptiles, frogs, fish, crabs, yabbies, molluscs, worms and eggs, although insects are still the most commonly consumed.
 Types of vegetation reportedly consumed include figs, lilly-pilly fruits, berries, and other fruits and flowers.